Electrical System Need-To-Knows

 - Cities and “grandfather” clauses.
 Many cities have amended a “grandfather” clause that is applicable to older homes and existing electrical systems.
 Generally, the city will not require you to relocate an existing panel.
 They do, however, typically require the relocation of the panel when the panel or electrical system is replaced and brought to current NEC and city codes.
 Many cities and mortgage companies will suggest the home electrical system to be brought to current code in order for a home to change ownership/possession.
 These requirements are also now being enforced with rental properties.
 Rental properties will also have specific code requirements regarding home electrical systems.

 - Expect to be without power for approximately 6-8 hours on a typical installation.
-We will restore as quickly as possible, and will try to exceed this expectation.
+We will restore power as quickly as possible, and will try to exceed this expectation.

 - All work will be completed to meet the current standards of the National Electric Code (NEC).
 All of our opinions, suggestions, and recommendations are based on the National Electric Code.